Shrii939/username-not-in-sudoers-file/ReadME.md

-to run this script u need to be in the location where this file is downloaded
+To run this script you need to be in the location where this file is downloaded

 open the terminal and run this command